-In later stages of the disease, blood vessels in the retina start to bleed into the vitreous (gel-like fluid in the center of the eye).
+In later stages of the disease, blood vessels in the retina start to bleed into the vitreous (gel-like fluid that fills your eye).
 If this happens, you may see dark, floating spots or streaks that look like cobwebs.
 Sometimes, the spots clear up on their own — but it’s important to get treatment right away.
 Without treatment, scars can form in the back of the eye.
 Blood vessels may also start to bleed again, or the bleeding may get worse.

 What other problems can diabetic retinopathy cause?

 Diabetic retinopathy can lead to other serious eye conditions:

 - Diabetic macular edema (DME).
-Over time, about half of people with diabetic retinopathy will develop DME.
-DME happens when blood vessels in the retina leak fluid, causing swelling in the macula (a part of the retina).
-If you have DME, your vision will become blurry because of the extra fluid in your macula.
+Over time, about 1 in 15 people with diabetes will develop DME.
+DME happens when blood vessels in the retina leak fluid into the macula (a part of the retina needed for sharp, central vision).
+This causes blurry vision.

 - Neovascular glaucoma.
 Diabetic retinopathy can cause abnormal blood vessels to grow out of the retina and block fluid from draining out of the eye.
 This causes a type of glaucoma (a group of eye diseases that can cause vision loss and blindness).

 - Retinal detachment.
 Diabetic retinopathy can cause scars to form in the back of your eye.
 When the scars pull your retina away from the back of your eye, it’s called tractional retinal detachment.

 Am I at risk for diabetic retinopathy?

-Anyone with any kind of diabetes can get diabetic retinopathy — including people with type 1, type 2, and gestational diabetes (diabetes that can develop during pregnancy).
+Anyone with any kind of diabetes can get diabetic retinopathy — including people with type 1, type 2, and gestational diabetes (a type of diabetes that can develop during pregnancy).